 Other Suggestions – For Faculty

-- If you are using Audacity or other audio-recording tools, you should try to keep your lessons to about 10 minutes in length.
+- If you are using Audacity or other audio-recording tools to produce MP3s, try to keep your lessons to about 10 minutes in length.